selfbus/software-arm-incubation/misc/Rauchmelder-bcu1/doc/tests/tests_C_1.md

 * In ETS, set parameters on Testalarm page as follows
   - Send test-alarm status periodically: **No**
 * In ETS, ensure `Testalarm Network` (communication object 1) is linked to the same group address
+* In ETS, ensure `Testalarm Status` (communication object 5) is linked to dedicated group addresses
 * Download the changes to the devices
 * Start Group Monitor